 - sour cream

-In the event that you just want to use straight up Ritz Crackers, you can put your crackers in a bowl and either smash with your hands, a rolling pin, or the bottom of a glass cup does well.
+If you want to use straight up Ritz Crackers, you can put your crackers in a bowl, and either smash with your hands, a rolling pin, or the bottom of a glass cup does well.

 Side Dishes for Chicken